1. Prize of KunstSalon TheatreAward-Festival

 Photos: Claus Stump

-a critique of the live streaming of the rehearsals on 21 March 2020 at www.dringeblieben.de
+fragility of life: a critique of the rehearsals in March 2020

 "To describe Fractura as a dance solo is a little too simplistic.
 Rather, the 50-minute piece is a total work of art. ...
 It is primarily a biography of an artist, or more precisely of a female dancer, in words, music, dance, drawing and projection.
 That sounds complex and it is. ...
 The innovative use of light fascinates, but increasingly the interplay of the artistically persevering text, the musical impressions and the loneliness of the dancer on stage takes the mind. ...
 Thoughtfully, one remains seated in front of the monitor, quite happy actually that one does not have to expose oneself to applause now.
 Wehr51 has succeeded in creating a great work that touches the audience deep inside.
 And it's also clear that you definitely have to experience this again in the theatre.
 As soon as possible, but that's more of a pious hope."
 (Michael S. Zerban, sound track, 21 March 2020)